z0mbieparade/c0lorize/README.md

 ## To Use

 add an ascii text file to the c0lorize directory that you want to color. c0lorize will replace the following strings:

+### Colors
+Any of the following color strings can be modified with &bg[color] to make it a background color, i.e: &white&bgblack would make white text on a black background.

 - &0, &white
 - &1, &black